FontouraAbreu/Backup-Shell-Script/README.md

 ## .env file
 You should fill a .env file - *located at the same directory as the backup script*.

-An example of a .env file is:
+An example of a .env file is (all variables are required for the script to work):

 ```
 USER=FontouraAbreu